UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="When it helps demonstrates your creativity and coding ability.">

-Using custom colours may actually do the oposite in this case.
+Using custom colours may do the opposite in this case.

 </opt>